Our past, present, have been deeply impacted by technology and future innovations are going to disrupt our current predictions of future.

 So, with such a noticeable technology integration in our daily lives, it’s impossible to keep children away from what is going to be a crucial element for their future.
 It’s time that we bring technology in classrooms and leverage its power to guide student learning and understanding of a subject.

 This is the challenge many educators have faced for a very long time, that is to create and apply the model of education that works best for their school environment.
 It can be introduced in classrooms by creating a student-centric classroom where students engage in experiential learning, DIY (Do-It-Yourself) activities, use Design Thinking as an approach to problem-solving; and adopt an interdisciplinary approach to learning where they learn a particular concept by applying concepts of Science, Technology, Engineering, Art, and Mathematics (STEAM).

 Let’s take an example of the following project.
 In this project, students in the age group 6-8 years will be able to distinguish geometric shapes in 2D and 3D and measure sizes and proportions.
 The interdisciplinary concepts involved are Math, EVS, and Languages.
 They will learn to create the physical shapes using clay modeling and later apply their knowledge to create real-world objects like Table/Chair.
 This involves interdisciplinary learning of Science, Technology, Engineering, Art, and Math.
 It helps in the development of motor skills, observation, visual communication, color differentiation, and co-operation.

 Our children represent 39% of our population, but, they represent 100% of our Future.
 We must frame a system for our children that empowers them to be free thinkers and innovators, which transforms them from mere consumers to original creators.
 One way to ensure that it happens is by bridging the gap between Traditional Learning method and Innovation Era by integrating new models in learning in our current education system.

-Signup to get the latest news updates
+Signup to get the latest blog updates